jcabbasi/SCIML2024workshop/README.md

-# A workshop on Scientific Machine Learning (SciML2024)
+# A workshop on Scientific Machine Learning (SciML) - Nov.
+2024

 By Jassem Abbasi, jassem.abbasi@uis.no, https://jcabbasi.github.io/